 GIFs can be rendered to play with these four different direction settings when you’re exporting them from SVGator.
 Your choice of GIF direction won’t have any influence on the graphic’s file size or quality, but instead it’s a setting worth experimenting with for different effects.

 Wondering what effects you can go for?
 Set your GIF direction to Alternate for your animation to play boomerang style

+GIF stickers are animated GIFs with transparent backgrounds.
 Think of GIF stickers as a different breed of GIFs that are still the same species as the GIFs made using vector animations or video conversions.
 They’re mostly used in messaging apps, but they’ve blown up in popularity as creators started adding them to Instagram/Facebook stories, Snapchats, and viral TikTok videos.

 Giphy describes their GIF stickers as “GIF files with transparency around the edges [...].
 In order to register as a sticker, at least 20% of pixels must be transparent in the first frame.”
 Their GIF sticker best practices also include a recommendation that the loop be set to “Infinite,” and that creators use multiples of 4 for width and height.

-GIF Benefits and Disadvantages
+GIF Advantages and Disadvantages